Talk to us

 The Public Sector AI Imperative

-Government agencies at every level — federal, national, and regional — are under increasing pressure to modernize their operations using AI.
+Government agencies at every level - federal, national and regional - are under increasing pressure to modernize their operations using AI.
 The drivers are consistent across geographies: aging legacy infrastructure creating operational risk, siloed data across agencies preventing unified intelligence, manual workflows consuming analyst capacity that could be redirected to high-value work, and geopolitical pressure to build domestic AI capability.

-At the same time, government AI deployments face constraints that do not apply in the private sector: classification requirements, procurement regulations, democratic accountability, and the fundamental requirement that AI decisions affecting citizens be explainable, auditable, and fair.
+At the same time, government AI deployments face constraints that do not apply in the private sector: classification requirements, procurement regulations, democratic accountability, and the fundamental requirement that AI decisions affecting citizens be explainable, auditable and fair.
 These constraints make government AI both more important and more technically demanding than private sector equivalents.

 What Makes Government AI Different